Where does kombucha come from?

 Where can you buy kombucha?

 Kombucha has become increasingly popular worldwide.
 In the United States it can no longer be ignored.
 Even supermarkets in small villages have meters of kombucha.
 In the Netherlands it is becoming increasingly popular, Untamed Kombucha is the 22nd commercial brewer, and the first in North Brabant.
-You can find it in local shops, cafes, terraces, sports clubs and of course via our webshop .
-Soon it will be available everywhere.
+You can find it at Ekoplaza, other organic stores and local shops, cafes, terraces, sports clubs and of course via our webshop .
 Some people swear by the potential health benefits, while others simply enjoy the unique taste.
 Either way, the story of where kombucha comes from is a fascinating one that spans centuries and continents.

 So where does kombucha come from?